avilabon/MDEF_Albert/docs/term1/07-BiologyZero.md

 The Agri Zero seminar has been an interesting quick overview of the concepts related to agriculture and other collaterally related topics.

 ### Visiting Valldaura Labs
 We did a Bioblitz [^1] together from Mundet station to Valldaura Labs.
-We used [iNaturalist App](https://www.inaturalist.org/) to collect pictures and to identify species thanks to its deep learning-based identification tool built into it.
+We used [iNaturalist App](https://www.inaturalist.org/) to collect pictures and identify species thanks to its deep learning-based identification tool built into it.

 [^1]:
 A bioblitz is an event that focuses on finding and identifying as many species as possible in a specific area over a short period of time.

-Along the way we have been talking about the species and natural communities that inhabit the area, the management of the land and the forest and also the great transformation in land uses that has occurred in this sector of the Collserola mountain.
+Along the way, we have been talking about the species and natural communities that inhabit the area, the management of the land and the forest, and also the great transformation in land uses that has occurred in this sector of the Collserola mountain.

 ![Changes of the last 70 years](../images/MundetValldaura.PNG)